We’ve all been there.

 Even worse, the person at the front of the room is you.

-Every data-point and bullet hides endless hours of hard work, sweat and tears from you and a small but fierce team who care passionately about making a difference.
+The saddest part?
+Every graph and bullet point hides endless hours of hard work, sweat and tears from you and a small but fierce team who care passionately about making a game-changing biomedical innovation become reality and no one is paying attention.

 So why isn’t anyone listening?